PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 with `3 passed`.
 Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed Conv1D BatchMatMul checkpoint removes the former 223-line helper and its repeated whole-graph consumer-map rebuild.
+Its dedicated owner accepts only exact typed `[0,3,1,2]` Transpose roots, one explicit singleton Squeeze, an optional strict supported-unary chain, and the left input of one BatchMatMul.
+Source and intermediate shapes/signatures, producer order, consumer multiplicity, public boundaries, dtype transitions, per-tensor quantization, right operand, contracted dimensions, batch broadcasting, and output shape are all validated before mutation.

+Squeezing the transposed channel axis maps to the original NHWC channel axis without changing rank-three order or `adjX`.
+Squeezing either supported spatial axis maps back to the corresponding NHWC spatial axis, swaps the last two dimensions of Squeeze and unary metadata, and toggles `adjX`; the effective matrix and BatchMatMul output remain identical.
+The original unary and BatchMatMul objects retain all unrelated options, provenance, version, and axis semantics, and the single boundary Transpose is removed through the maintained index.

+Focused coverage includes twelve exact NumPy equivalence variants across all three axes, both `adjX` values, and public/produced sources; zero-length unary chains, rank-two right operands, `adjY`; all sixteen unary types; one dynamic batch signature; fifteen unsafe transactional no-ops; the preflight/no-index path; and semantic ownership with `49 passed`.
+The five indexed Conv1D suites, architecture, core, pass-efficiency, three established Transpose-Unary suites, and eight adjacent direct-builder characterizations passed together with `569 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed`.
+Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 The focused indexed and architecture tests pass Ruff normally.
 The changed legacy characterization file passes with its pre-existing `F401` findings scoped out, and the lowerer passes with its pre-existing `F401` and `F841`